 The role of entrepreneurship in the agriculture sector to unlock the growth potential of developing countries is undisputable.
 Building dynamic agribusinesses can jump-start economic transformation through a vibrant input supply sector and downstream processing businesses-contributing to GDP growth, job creation and food security.
-Integral to this economic vitality, women play a central role in the agriculture sector, accounting for some 43% of its workforce.3 Prioritising women's entrepreneurship in the agriculture sector can create a multiplier effect to achieve economic and social outcomes contributing to sustainable development of rural economies.
+Integral to this economic vitality, women play a central role in the agriculture sector, accounting for some 43% of its workforce.
+Prioritising women's entrepreneurship in the agriculture sector can create a multiplier effect to achieve economic and social outcomes contributing to sustainable development of rural economies.

 SMEs form the majority of businesses in the agriculture sector in developing countries.
-The food and agriculture-related UN agencies estimate that of the total USD 140 billion per annum required for ending poverty and hunger, USD 50 billion are needed from the private sector for on-farm and agro-processing investments.4 but these outcomes could be transitory without deeper focus on tackling adverse gender norms and women's agency in supply chain and community level.
+The food and agriculture-related UN agencies estimate that of the total USD 140 billion per annum required for ending poverty and hunger, USD 50 billion are needed from the private sector for on-farm and agro-processing investments.

-1 Approaches such as market extension services, natural resource management, subsidised credit and land tenure reform implemented with the focus on gender mainstreaming.
+&lt;sup>1 Approaches such as market extension services, natural resource management, subsidised credit and land tenure reform implemented with the focus on gender mainstreaming.

-2 Impact investing approaches can create women's economic benefits through new economic opportunities and products/services
+Impact investing approaches can create women's economic benefits through new economic opportunities and products/services but these outcomes could be transitory without deeper focus on tackling adverse gender norms and women's agency in supply chain and community level.

-3 FAO, Women in Agriculture: Closing the gender gap for development, 2011
+&lt;sup>3 FAO, Women in Agriculture: Closing the gender gap for development, 2011

-4 FAO, IFAD and WFP, Achieving Zero Hunger: The critical role of investments in social protection and agriculture, 2015
+&lt;sup>4 FAO, IFAD and WFP, Achieving Zero Hunger: The critical role of investments in social protection and agriculture, 2015